fsharp/fsharp.org/use/linux/index.md

 headline: Use F# on Linux
 ---

+## Option 1: Install the .NET Core CLI

+You can use the .NET Core CLI to install F#.
+To learn more, see [Get started with F# with the .NET Core CLI](https://docs.microsoft.com/dotnet/fsharp/get-started/get-started-command-line).

-## Option 1: Install from your Linux distribution's package manager
+## Option 2: Install from your Linux distribution's package manager

 When being used as .NET language, F# requires a .NET runtime.
 On Linux this runtime is [Mono](http://www.mono-project.com/) or [.NET Core](https://docs.microsoft.com/en-us/dotnet/).
 Most Linux distributions include a version of Mono in their repositories.
 However, these versions